 The Company is in the development stage.
-Since its inception in 1980 through June 30, 2005, the Company has incurred losses of approximately \$166 million, substantially all of which resulted from expenditures related to research and development, general and administrative expenses, non-cash write-downs in 2002 of \$4,478,260 and in 2001 of \$12,523,088 on short-term securities-available-for-sale that had an other than temporary impairment as defined by SEC accounting rules and a one-time charge of \$19,545,028 for acquired in-process research and development reflecting the acquisition of ImmunoTherapy Corporation.
+Since its inception in 1980 through September 30, 2005, the Company has incurred losses of approximately \$168 million, substantially all of which resulted from expenditures related to research and development, general and administrative expenses, non-cash write-downs in 2002 of \$4,478,260 and in 2001 of \$12,523,088 on short-term securities-available-for-sale that had an other than temporary impairment as defined by SEC accounting rules and a one-time charge of \$19,545,028 for acquired in-process research and development reflecting the acquisition of

+ImmunoTherapy Corporation.
 The Company has not generated any material revenue from product sales to date, and there can be no assurance that revenues from product sales will be achieved.
 Moreover, even if the Company does achieve revenues from product sales, the Company nevertheless expects to incur operating losses over the next several years.

 The financial statements have been prepared assuming that the Company will continue as a going concern.
 The Company's ability to achieve a profitable level of operations in the future will depend in large part on completing product development of its antisense products, obtaining regulatory approvals for such products, and bringing these products to market.
 During the period required to develop these products, the Company will require substantial additional financing.
 There is no assurance that such financing will be available when needed or that the Company's planned products will be commercially successful.
 On January 19, 2005, the Company closed a private equity financing for net proceeds of \$22,300,338 with several institutional investors.
 The Company sold 8,000,000 shares of common stock at \$3.00 per share, together with warrants to acquire an additional 1,600,001 shares of common stock, as described in Note 6.
-The Company believes it has sufficient cash to fund operations through mid-year 2006.
-For 2005, the Company expects expenditures for operations, including collaborative efforts and GMP facilities to be approximately \$23 to \$25 million.
+On September 26, 2005, the Company received \$3,400,000 in government funding for work performed on viral disease research projects.
+The Company believes it has sufficient cash to fund operations through 2006.
+For 2005, the Company expects expenditures for operations, including collaborative efforts and GMP facilities to be approximately \$21 to \$23 million.
 Expenditures for 2005 could increase if the Company undertakes additional collaborative efforts.
 If necessary, however, the Company's management has the ability to significantly curtail certain expenditures because a significant amount of the Company's costs are variable.